 Potted Turkey – My Last Stand!

-It is that time of year when if you tried cooking turkey, you might just be wondering what on earth to make next!
+It is that time of year when if you tried cooking a turkey, you might just be wondering what on earth to make next!
 I was rather pleased with the Tom Yum soup and the Meatballs.
-But, right at the moment I don’t feel much like eating turkey again for at least a week.
+But, right at the moment, I don’t feel much like eating turkey again for at least a week.
 So, the leftovers are going in the freezer.

 The point of potted meats for me is that they allow relatively dry meat to be preserved in a way that actually improves the texture of the meat.
 And you can add spices or herbs to complement the flavour too.
 I made a variation this year because I had some cooked bacon that I’d used to cover the turkey breast so, half my little pots are bacon and turkey while the other half are unadulterated bird.
 If you are just using turkey, you might want to add a little more melted butter or some stock to the meat mix to help keep the meat moist.